jessepharrison/jessepharrison.github.io/_posts/2021-03-05-phyloseq-chipster.md

 ### What's next?

-With these tools freshly out of the oven, feedback and suggestions are essential to improving these tools even further.
-Any feedback is greatly appreciated!
+With these tools freshly out of the oven, any feedback or suggestions are greatly appreciated!
+Your comments will be taken onboard while developing the next version.
 We are also in the process of preparing a manuscript that will take readers through some example use cases and showcase the tool set in more detail.

 ### Brief glossary

-Microbiologists love their acronyms, so here's a small list:
+Microbiologists love their acronyms, so here's a list:

 - CLR (centered log-ratio)
 - db-RDA (distance-based redundancy analysis)